VictorSouzaCode/Splash-Paint/README.md

 ![Alt text](src/assets/splash-paint-with-styled-name.png)

+## Splash Paint ##
-This is a lightweight, React-based drawing application, inspired by Microsoft Paint, it was designed for simplicity and to give you full control over your creative flow.
+is a lightweight, React-based drawing application, inspired by Microsoft Paint, it was designed for simplicity and to give you full control over your creative flow.

 ---